google/neuroglancer/src/datasource/precomputed/annotation.rst

   - For :json:`"line"` type, the first endpoint position followed by the second endpoint position.
   - For :json:`"axis_aligned_bounding_box"` type, the first position followed by the second position.
   - For :json:`"ellipsoid"` type, the center position followed by the radii vector.
+  - For :json:`"polyline"` type, first the number of positions as a uint32le value, followed by the position vectors as float32le.

 - For each property of type :json:`"uint32"`, :json:`"int32"`, or
   :json:`"float32"`: the value encoded as a little endian value.